 Have you always wanted to learn how to play the piano?
+Or ever wondered what are the different types of pianos out there?
 Do you have plans for your child or even yourself to enrol for piano lessons in Singapore?
 Before we dive into playing the piano, let us uncover the various types of piano that are available in the market.

-It is important to understand the types of the piano so that you will have a better knowledge of the mechanics of the piano.
+It is important to understand the different types of pianos so that you will have a better knowledge of the mechanics of the piano.
 At the same time, you can discover if a certain piano best suits your style of play.

 Source: Steinway & Sons